mstrials/anderson/README.md

 ---

+---

+## Fonts & Colours
+- Import Work Sans from Google Fonts and use across the whole site
+- Colour codes are as follows:
+  - Nav Background/Brand Color: `#022a25`
+  - Membership Bar on Carousel:
+    - Bronze: `#f59e0b`
+    - Silver: `#cbd5e1`
+    - Gold: `#fde047`

+---

 ## Provided data (single source of truth)

 Use this array to render plan names and prices.
 This must be the only source of pricing data.